alexschickele/bluecloud/readme.md

 ### **3.3.3.
 Outputs**

-The function returns two outputs, written as `m.pickle` and `HYPERPARAMETERS.feather` in the `/data folder`.
+The function returns two outputs, written as `m.pickle` and `HYPERPARAMETERS.feather` in the `/data`folder.
 The outputs are described hereafter:

 -   `m.pickle`: output file from the MBTR library corresponding to the selected model.

 -   `HYPERPARAMETERS.feather`: dataframe of the same format as `HYPERPARAMETERS` input.
 However, only the line corresponding to the best set of hyperparameters is kept.
 A supplementary columns informing on the optimal boosting rounds has also been added.

-[...]

 ## 3.4.
 Evaluating the model